 From William Gilbreath of the Clan Galbraith Facebook group:

 We do not know if James of 1666 was born in Ireland but he came from there in 1718.
-We don’t know that his father was John and we have failed to link James back to the first Galbraith family of Ireland, who arrived there abut 1613.
+We don’t know that his father was John and we have failed to link James back to the first Galbraith family of Ireland, who arrived there about 1613.
 Our last Chief from Culcreuch fled to Ireland in about 1625 and left living sons in Scotland who might have lines to the present.
 We are pretty sure that Group 1 links back to the 1400s at Culcreuch–but we do not know if the Chiefs maintained the DNA into the future (or past to Bretnach of 1150).

-From Dana Love same group: We know the two groups have the same YDNA Haplogroup and most of the same markers which leads us to believe they were related at some point, but they are several generations apart.
+From Dana Love same group: We know the two groups have the same YDNA Haplogroup and most of the same markers which lead us to believe they were related at some point, but they are several generations apart.
 We haven’t found any source documents to tie them together.

 DNA has become an important tool in genealogical research, and as more people take the test, the number of matches increases, making it even more useful.
-Hopefully this will be true for these family lines.
+Hopefully, this will be true for these family lines.

 Hello Followers.
 I wanted to check in with you since I have not written a blog in quite some time.
 The last real blog was March 19, so almost a month now.
 Like you, my family has been self-isolating.
 Not only from the virus but the crazier people who do not think it is a serious threat.